Generic Name: sulfur hexafluoride (SUL fur HEX a FLOR ide)

 What happens if I miss a dose?

-Since sulfur hexafluoride is given with an echocardiogram, you will not be on a regular dosing schedule.
+Since sulfur hexafluoride is given with an ultrasound, sulfur hexafluoride does not have a daily dosing schedule.

 What happens if I overdose?